tytydraco/yessleep/out/How_I_got_my_crippling_fear_from_Darkness.md

 I quickly put out my cigarette and turned 180 degrees straight to the house.
 I tried to walk as quietly as possible but the dry crunching leafs were making it impossible to be sneaky.
 "Fuck it I'm running"

 I barely took 2 steps and faceplanted right into a tree.
 I felt warmth running on my lips and chin.
 Tasted hint of iron.
 I was bleeding from my nose.
-"Yep bad idea running in dark forest like a moron, let's take it easy" I thought I went around the tree slowly walked towards the house with my 2 arms stretched forward.
+"Yep bad idea running in dark forest like a moron, let's take it easy" I thought.
+I went around the tree slowly walked towards the house with my 2 arms stretched forward.
 "Huh? wierd I didn't walk that far, I should be able to see the house light...
 Don't tell me they turned off the light."
 I started to panic.